Raising children is joyful, important and complex.

-Research into brain development clearly shows that a child’s success at school is set in the first few years of life and that high-quality care of children at home and in early childhood education opportunities can provide the setting for student development and therefore minimise learning difficulties at school.
+Research into brain development clearly shows that a child’s success at school is set in the first few years of life.
+High-quality care of children at home and quality early childhood education opportunities can provide the setting for student development and therefore minimise learning difficulties at school.

 It is remarkable to see how strongly the research evidence about early childhood shows that parents benefit greatly from having high quality health, family support and early education services to help them raise their children.
 I have seen this in my work as an early childhood teacher and education researcher.

-But too often education, health and family services work in isolation from each other, despite often dealing with the same families.
+Too often education, health and family services work in isolation from each other, despite often dealing with the same families.
 Child learning and development are often seen as separate.
 They’re not.
 They need to be addressed in unison.

 It means child development problems or issues that families need help with, are often not identified early and acted upon quickly.
 It means families face long waiting lists and travel long distances when they get referred from service to service or to several services at the same time.